 Under the Purchase Agreement, the Company has sole discretion, subject to certain conditions, on any business day selected by the Company to require Lincoln Park to purchase up to 1,200 shares of common stock (the "Fully Adjusted Regular Purchase Share Limit") at the Purchase Price (as defined below) per purchase notice (each such purchase, a "Regular Purchase").
 The Fully Adjusted Regular Purchase Share Limit may be increased as follows: to up to 2,000 shares if the closing price is not below \$125.00, and up to 3,000 shares if the closing price is not below \$250.00.
 Lincoln Park's committed obligation under each Regular Purchase is capped at \$500,000, unless the Parties agree otherwise.
-The purchase price for Regular Purchases (the "Purchase Price") shall be equal to the lesser of: (i) the lowest sale price of the common shares during the ten (10) business days prior to the Purchase Date.
+The purchase price for Regular Purchases (the "Purchase Price") shall be equal to the lesser of: (i) the lowest sale price of the common shares during the Purchase Date (as defined in the Purchase Agreement), or (ii) the average of the three (3) lowest closing sale prices of the common shares during the ten (10) business days prior to the Purchase Date.